top of page

 SOURCING & APPALACHIAN ROOTS

 Our cooking is shaped by the land, traditions, and foodways of Appalachia.
 We work closely with farmers, millers, and producers throughout East Tennessee whose grains, vegetables, and meats define our menu.
 These relationships allow us to cook in a way that reflects the rhythm of the seasons and honors the people who grow the ingredients we rely on.
-Many of the flavors we use come from childhood memories and regional heritage.
-Our goal is to serve honest food that respects our ingredients and celebrates the place we call home.

 COMMUNITY & EDUCATION

-Knoxville has supported us from the beginning, and we remain committed to giving that support back.
-We work with the Women’s Fund of East Tennessee and support local arts organizations including the Knoxville Symphony and the Knoxville Opera.
 We also partner with the University of Tennessee through student culinary events and etiquette dinners that prepare business students on scholarship for their professional lives.
-These relationships keep us connected to our community and remind us that a restaurant can make a meaningful difference beyond its dining room.
+These relationships keep us connected to our community and remind us that a restaurant can make a meaningful impact beyond its dining room.

 CHEF'S APPROACH

-Chef Joseph Lenn’s cooking is guided by respect for ingredients, trust in the seasons, and a desire to let the food speak for itself.
-His approach blends the traditions he grew up with in East Tennessee and the techniques he learned in professional kitchens.
 He works closely with his team each day, tasting, teaching, and refining dishes together so that each plate feels balanced and purposeful.
-He believes the best kitchens are built on mentorship and shared pride, and that great food comes from cooks who care deeply about what they are creating.
+He believes strong kitchens are built on mentorship and shared pride, and that great food comes from cooks who care deeply about what they create.

 • White Facebook Icon